-I usually attend the wedding day for a total of 10 hours, covering bridal preparations through to 1 hour after the first dance.
+I usually attend the wedding day for a total of 10 hours, covering bridal preparations through to half hour after the first dance.
 This allows me to capture the little details such as the rings, flowers, the table details as well as the intimate emotions that make weddings so special.

 What equipment do you film with?

 I film the day with a two-camera setup.
 My main camera is usually attached to my gimbal to capture smooth, cinematic footage from the cufflinks being put on the groom, to the father-of-the-bride’s emotional reaction to seeing his daughter in her dress for the first time!
 My second camera usually comes out during the ceremony and speeches, fixed to a tripod to help capture a secondary angle.
 Both my cameras are manufactured by Canon, are professional grade and can capture up to 4KHD footage, meaning that the quality isn’t diminished even if you play back on your 60-inch TV!
 The drone I use is the Mavic Pro 2, also capable of filming in 4KHD to capture stunning aerial shots of your venue to help establish the scene.

 I use professional grade sound recording equipment to ensure your vows and speeches are clear including every sob and sniffle!
 I really believe sound is as important as the visuals when filming your wedding day.
 In order to capture clear sound of your vows and speeches I use a combination of professional microphones attached to my cameras and lavaliere (or lapel) microphones connected to a small recording device.
 This can be placed discreetly in the groom’s pocket for the ceremony, as well as the registrar/vicar.

 How many cameramen will film my day?

 I work alone, which not only allows me to price competitively giving you value for money, but also means that you won’t have numerous cameramen and photographers bearing on your day.